Coming to France by train

 High-speed train (TGV)

 With an average speed of 300km per hour, the TGV is one of France's technological pride and joy.
-Safe, punctual and comfortable, it allows travel to city centres in record times: Paris-Lille in 1 hour, Paris-Marseilles or Paris-Bordeaux in 3 hours, Paris-Rennes in 2 hours.
+Safe, punctual and comfortable, it allows travel to city centres in record times: Paris-Lille in 1 hour, Paris-Marseilles or Paris-Bordeaux in 3 hours (until Summer 2017), Paris-Rennes in 2 hours.
 Please note that booking is obligatory, even if it is just before departure time.

 Bonus discounts on local museums and other attractions are also available, refer to information from InterRail for current deals on offer.